Genivia/ugrep/README.md

 ### Matching multiple lines of text

     -o, --only-matching
-            Prints only the matching part of lines.
+            Print only the matching part of lines.
 When multiple lines match, the line numbers with option -n are displayed using `|' as the field separator for each additional line matched by the pattern.
             This option cannot be combined with options -A, -B, -C, -v, and -y.